LMFrutos/RESMOL_UAH/README.md

 # RESMOL_UAH

-Official repository of the **RESMOL (Molecular Reactivity and Spectroscopy)** research group at the University of Alcalá.
+Official repository of the **RESMOL (Reactivity and Molecular Structure)** research group at the University of Alcalá (UAH).

 This repository contains various programs developed by the group, covering topics such as:

-- Quantum chemistry and computational methods
+- Quantum chemistry and computational methods.
-- Modeling of photochemical and mechanochemical processes
+- Modeling of photochemical and mechanochemical processes.
-- Molecular dynamics and spectroscopic property calculations
+- Molecular dynamics and spectroscopic property calculations.
-- Analysis, automation, and scientific visualization scripts
+- Analysis, automation, and scientific visualization scripts.

 ## 🌐 Follow us